yogeshnishad007/Book_Library/README.md

 # Triluxo Backend

-This is the backend application for Triluxo.
-It's an Express.js application that interacts with a MongoDB database to manage books.
+Welcome to the backend application for Triluxo!
+This Express.js application interacts with a MongoDB database to manage books.

 ## Getting Started